jchai002/choir-justice-supplies/au/en/conference-room.markdown

 {:toc}
 * * *

-## Dialing in to a conference room
+## Dialling in to a conference room

 All you need to get started is the extension number and PIN for the conference room that has been set up by your Network Administrator.